Systems, Resilience, and Organization: Analogies and Points of Contact with Hierarchy Theory: Fractal Social Organizations

 FSO have been studied, to some preliminary extent, in~\cite{DF13c}.
-In the cited paper I introduced a mathematical model, extending results already obtained in other works~\cite{DeFl96,DeFl05}, in which the evolution of the entities in an FSO hierarchy is represented as a random walk among the set of all possible SONs resulting from the collaboration of all entities in the FSO.
+In the cited paper I introduced a mathematical model, extending results already obtained in other works~\cite{DeFl96,DeFl05}, in which the evolution of the entities in an FSO hierarchy is represented as a random walk among the set of all possible SONs resulting from the collaboration of all FSO entities.

 I deem several facts to be relevant to the current discussion: \begin{itemize} \item The mentioned mathematical model takes as input a ``flat'' set of entities, irrespective of their hierarchical position.
 Despite this flat initial configuration, the space of all possible SONs produced by the model is hierarchical; modular; self-similar; and admits a fractal dimension\cite{DF13c}.
-Figure~\ref{f:fso} exemplifies two FSO.
+Figure~\ref{f:fso} exemplifies two FSOs.

 \item Representations of the space of all possible SONs may be considered as phenotypical representations of a genotypical ``code'', or ``seed'', given by a string identifying all the possible roles in the FSO.